scolcoin/Token-Scolcoin-SCOL/docs/white-paper.md

 Implementation of the conversion system (Swap) this will be done by an API designed for the Scolcoin community designed to exchange all currencies for token by performing a multiblockchain.

 # 3 Phase
-PAD project integration with the Scolcoin API multiblockchain system.
+Integration of the PAD project with the Scolcoin API multiblockchain system.
+The PAD project contains an engine based on artificial intelligence to generate smart contracts on a Scolcoin virtual machine, with backup in public networks as support.

 # Oracle Definition:
 Statistical portal of the blockchain chains currently owned by the SCOL project.